-The network of roads created to connect the glacial lakes between Italy and Switzerland provides the perfect setting for road cycling adventures, amongst alpine foothills and lush valleys.
-The area has a bit of everything.
-There are are plenty of options and variations.
-You can ride roads relatively flat along the lakes, a few undulating sections, or tough climbs.
+The network of roads created around Lake Maggiore and Lake Lugano, the two glacial lakes located part in Italy and part in Switzerland, provides the perfect setting for road cycling adventures amongst Pre-alpine foothills and lush valleys.
+There are are plenty of cycling options and variations.

-Easily accessible from Milan and from Switzerland.
-How to get here. the Italian and Swiss Lakes boast some of the prettiest scenery in Europe.
-It is possible to cycle in this part of Italy at most times of the year.
+The Italian and Swiss Lakes boast some of the prettiest scenery in Europe that one could never bored of.
+It is possible to ride your bike in this part of area at most times of the year.
 The best time to ride is between March and November.

-However it's very crowded, so we suggest to cycle a little bit towards North in Switzerland around Locarno and Ascona on Lake Maggiore.
-Find out the routes around Locarno and Ascona.
+So we suggest to cycle a little bit towards North around Cannobio, Ascona, Locarno and Luino.

 You can ride through terrain so rarely visited by the cycling masses.
-The roads following the lakes can get a little busy in the height of summer but there are many easy to access climbs that take you away from the shoreline and deliver a double opportunity of views and seclusion.
+The roads following the lakes can get a little busy in the height of summer but there are many easy to access climbs that take you away from the shoreline and offer nice views.

 Don't ride side to side with other cyclists

 The Italian and Swiss drivers are used to see many cyclists here and generally they are patient.

 You can bump into many different groups of cyclists out for a ride: some looking like pros, some who seemed to be pros and people of all ages.
 However we warmly recommend that you don't ride side by side with other cyclists, but in a row especially when there are cars.